U.S. Dynamics Organizes Their 12-Step Proposal Tracking Process with Pipeliner CRM

 Integration of Pipeliner CRM

-The use of Pipeliner CRM by U.S. Dynamics is a bit different from that of a traditional sales organization.
+The use of Pipeliner CRM by U.S. Dynamics is a bit different from that of a traditional sales organizationOrganization Organization is a cohesive group of people working together and formally bound by a shared identity (e.g., one team, company, club, etc.) and a common purpose (e.g., business growth, athletic victory, etc.)..
 The company uses Pipeliner CRM to inform the company’s proposals process.
 After a Request For Quote (RFQ) is generated and USD is ready to move forward with a proposal, all the line items for a particular RFQ are imported from the company’s Access database into Pipeliner CRM.
 Each line item is displayed in the same way as, traditionally, a sales Opportunity would be displayed.
-Each RFQ is entered into Pipeliner CRM as an “account” so that each line item is associated with its RFQ.
+Each RFQ is entered into Pipeliner CRM as an “accountAccount Account refers to a record of primary and background information about an individual or corporate customer, including contact data, preferred services, and transactions with your company.” so that each line item is associated with its RFQ.

 Pipeliner CRM was a perfect fit for USD’s proposal process.